rackerlabs/design-system/_docs/style/text-conventions/writing-guidelines.md

 parent: Text Conventions
 category: Style
 usage: |
-  These general writing guidelines include rules for how to write instructions and descriptions in a control panel that are clear, helpful, and grammatically correct.
+  These writing guidelines include rules for how to write instructions and descriptions in a control panel that are clear, helpful, and grammatically correct.
 resource: false
 status: complete
 last-modified: 2018-06-26